CutTheWire/cisco_question_bank/questions.md

 - [ ] to remove a configured ACL
 - [ ] to apply a standard ACL to an interface

-## 48. What is the term used to describe the same pre-shared key or secret key, known by both the sender and receiver to encrypt and decrypt data?
----
-- [x] symmetric encryption algorithm
-- [ ] data integrity
-- [ ] exploit
-- [ ] risk

 ## 49. Refer to the exhibit.
 Internet privileges for an employee have been revoked because of abuse but the employee still needs access to company resources.
 What is the best ACL type and placement to use in this situation?
 ---
 ![alt text](3~5/image-15.png)